What is Phonological Awareness?

 Phonological awareness, no it’s not dangerous or catchy.
 Your child does need it to read.
 If your beginning reader is not moving ahead and you don’t know why, start here.

-Phonological awareness means your child understands the link between spoken and written language.
+Developing Phonological Awareness skills means your child understands the link between spoken and written language.
 They have the concept behind phonics.
-It can mean generally they have linked written and spoken words.
+It can mean generally they have linked written words and the sounds in spoken words.
 It can also mean they have more specifically connected letters to sounds.

 Overall look for these indications.
 Does your child ever ask you to “read” a picture without text?
 This question could pop up when looking through the mail.
 If yes, they have not made the written-spoken language connection yet.

 When you are reading a book ask your child to point to where they would look if they were reading the book to you.
 They should point to letters not pictures.

 If they can repeat the story that you have read them they are building a foundation.
 They know that you are not just making up a new story to go with some words every time you pick a book up.
 Maybe, God built the “Could you read this again?” reflex into children for just this reason.